HOW TO OPT OUT OF MEDICARE

 It is simple to opt out of Medicare - far simpler than staying in the Medicare program.
 Thousands of physicians have already opted out, and we have not heard a single regret by any of these physicians.
 Medicare endangers seniors, rations care and punishes the best doctors whose only aim is to give the best care.
 For the sake of patients and integrity of the profession, doctors should get out of Medicare.

-A silver lining in the Medicare Access and CHIP Reauthorization Act of 2015. which was signed into law in mid-April to repeal the sustainable growth rate (SGR), is a provision in the bill that also repeals the irritating requirement of having to renew an opt-out status every two years.
-In the future, a physician will need to file an affidavit to opt out of Medicare only once, and it will have permanent effect.
-The physician will not need to renew his opt-out every two years thereafter.
-But that permanent filing of an opt-out affidavit cannot occur until sixty (60) days after the enactment of the new Medicare law, which was signed into law on Apr 17.
-If your opt-out affidavit is due before June 16, and if you want your opt-out to be permanent, then you might consider delaying your renewal and not seeing any Medicare patients until after you can file a permanent opt-out affidavit.
+A silver lining in the Medicare Access and CHIP Reauthorization Act of 2015. which was signed into law in mid-April 2015 to repeal the sustainable growth rate (SGR), is a provision in the bill that also repeals the irritating requirement of having to renew an opt-out status every two years.
+Physician's opting out of Medicare after June 16, 2015 will need to file an affidavit to opt out of Medicare only once, and it will have permanent effect.
+The physician will no longer need to renew his opt-out every two years thereafter.

 Once CMS unleashes its dreaded new program of "private auditors" to shake down physicians in the Medicare program, far more physicians will likely opt out - and even more will wish they had.

 We have prepared this "How To" guide for your benefit.
 These suggestions do not constitute legal advice - please consult an attorney for any legal issues or questions.

 IF YOU ARE A Medicare NON-PARTICIPATING (NON-PAR) PHYSICIAN, then opting out is as follows: